Qamrul A. Khanson

 Salat Al Hajat:

 Salat Al Hajaat is a prayer that is performed for the accomplishment of a particular legal desire and task.
-Who so ever desires a task to be fulfilled, abluted person shall pray two Raka’at of Salat Al Hajat and should supplicate to Almighty Alloh after the Salat to get the desire fulfilled.
+Who so ever desires a task to be fulfilled; abluted person shall pray two Raka’at of Salat Al Hajat and should supplicate to Almighty Alloh after the Salat to get the desire fulfilled.

-Abu Darda (RTA) narrated that The Last Messenger prophet Muhammad (SAW) said: Whoever performs ablution well, and offers two Raka’at voluntary (Salat Al Haja) and completes them to perfection, Almighty Alloh would grant him/her whatever is prayed for either immediately or at appropriate times [Ahmad].
+Abu Darda (RTA) narrated that The Last Messenger prophet Muhammad (SAW) said: Whoever performs ablution well, and offers two Raka’at voluntary (Salat Al Hajat) and completes them to perfection, Almighty Alloh would grant him/her whatever is prayed for either immediately or at appropriate times [Ahmad].

 Narrated Abdulloh Bin Abu Aufee (RTA) that The Last Prophet Messenger Muhammad (SAW) said: Any human who wishes a task from Almighty Alloh or from any human, he / she should perform a proper ablution and then perform two Raka’at Salat Hajat.
-Then the musalli should supplicate to Almighty Alloh with Salawat Ala Nabi Muhammad (SAW) for the fulfilment of the task followed by this supplication [Trimidhi- Immam Hakim].
+Then the musalli should supplicate to Almighty Alloh with Salawat Ala Nabi Muhammad (SAW) for the fulfilment of the task followed by this supplication [Tirmidhi- Imam Hakim].

-La Ilaha Illal-lahu, Al Haleemo, Al Kareemo, Subhanaalohi Rabbil Arshil Azeem.
+La Ilaha Illal-lahu, Al Haleemo, Al Kareemo, Subhanallohi Rabbil Arshil Azeem.
 Alhamdolillahi Rabbil Aalameen, Asaluka Moujibate Rahmatika Wa Azaa’ima Maghfiratika, Wa Alghaneemata Minn Birrin Wa Assalamah Minn Kulli Ithm.
 La Tada Lee Zanba Illa Ghafarta, Wa La Hamman Illa Farrajtah, Wa La Hajatan Hi’a Laka Rida Illa Qadaitaha – Ya Ar Hamar Rahimeen.

 Salat Al Ishraque: